The Lord of the Rings: The Fellowship of the Ring (PG)

 Related Content:

-One Battle After Another received thirteen nominations at the 98th Academy Awards, including Best Picture, Best Director, Best Adapted Screenplay and four acting nominations.
-At this year's BAFTAs, it led the nominations with fourteen overall, winning six, including Best Film and Best Director.
+One Battle After Another received 13 nominations at the 98th Academy Awards, winning six including Best Picture, Best Director, Best Adapted Screenplay and Best Supporting Actor for Sean Pean.
+Paul Thomas Anderson's magnificent film also won six BAFTAs, including Best Film and Best Director.

 Washed-up revolutionary Bob (Leonardo DiCaprio) exists in a state of stoned paranoia, surviving off-grid with his spirited, self-reliant daughter, Willa (Infiniti).
 When his evil nemesis (Sean Penn) resurfaces after 16 years and she goes missing, the former radical scrambles to find her, father and daughter both battling the consequences of his past.